asianswagstorm/SOEN487_Project/README.md

 ## Installation Instructions:
 Each server exists in its own directory with the required dependencies and modules existing in *requirements.txt*.
 To start any server, main.py contains the run protocol.
 The entire application requires that the authentication server starts before the others as they request registration to gain an authentication token.

+Go into each individual folder and type python main.py in the git bash command line or in the command prompt assuming python exists in the environment settings.

 ## Contributors:
 - James Edwards, jamesedwards1394@gmail.com
 - Andy Nguyen, nguyen.andy123@gmail.com